uyuni-project/uyuni-rfc/accepted/00099-uyuni-cluster.md

 ### Load Driver

-Load Driver is a core director of the Cluster.
-It is standalone, higly available and high load capable microservice.
-It runs on its own and communicates with the rest of the cluster via messaging bus **[1]**.
+Load Driver is a core director component of the Cluster, an analogy as "control node" to SUSE Enterprise Storage or ZooKeeper to Apache Kafka architecture.
+It is standalone, higly available and highly performant against heavy loads, microservice.
+It runs on its own as a separate component, is able to be replicated for high availability, and communicates with the rest of the cluster via messaging bus **[1]**.
 Load Driver provides the following functionality:

 - Keeps topology of the entire Cluster
 - Keeps loading statistics of each Cluster Node